acceleratescience/splinterdocs/specs.md

 * The server is a high-performance GPU compute system running Ubuntu 24.04 LTS.
 * It has 4 NVIDIA H100-class GPUs, 1 TiB of RAM, enterprise NVMe storage, and an Intel Xeon Gold CPU.
+* You may be allocated only a portion of this

 ### CPU